 Out in southwest Texas lies a little piece of paradise known as the Frio River.
 Immortalized in song by none other than the great George Strait himself, the Frio is a clear, spring-fed river that meanders through lush Texas greenery.
 Get yourself a cabin at Garner State Park and spend a week or more; you’ll never get bored on the Frio.
 Drive into town if you somehow grow tired of floating the crystal clear waters.
 Concan also offers horseback riding, golf, hunting and dancing.

-Located about 30 minutes south of Houston, the historic city of Galveston offers several beaches.
+Located about 30 minutes south of Houston, the historic city of Galveston offers several beaches along the Gulf of Mexico.
 You can take a pedal carriage ride along the seawall, or visit The Strand for shopping and dining.
 If you’re looking for something educational, try Moody Gardens for their IMAX theatre and rainforest garden.
 Catch a glimpse of the famous “corpse flower”, and then maybe go rinse off at Schlitterbahn Galveston.
 If you’re looking for some history, visit Galveston’s historic Bishop’s Palace or the Moody Mansion.

 New Braunfels, Texas